Historypin/shiftedstorage/README.md

 * *tailscale*: a Tailscale client that establishes your node's connection to other trusted nodes in the mesh network.
 * *ipfs*: an IPFS daemon running on the Tailscale network.
 * *ipfs-cluster*: an IPFS Cluster daemon configured to talk to the IPFS service using the Tailscale network.

+Of course it's not all rainbows and unicorns, there are tradeoffs to this approach:

+* The data in the storage cluster is only as stable as the institutions that are helping host it.
+* Participants in the cluster can potentially access and delete data that does not belong to them.
+* Unlike polished big-tech storage platforms (e.g. Google Drive, Box, etc) there are usability challenges to adding and removing content from the storage cluster.
+* The IPFS and Tailscale software being used is open source, but the people maintaining it may change their minds, and focus on other things.
+* Tailscale makes establishing a virtual private mesh network easy using the open source Wireguard software and some of their own open source code and infrastructure.
+Howevver Tailscale are a company and could decide to change how they do things at any time.
+* Tailscale doesn't have access to any of the stored data, but they do know the network topology of the IPFS cluster, and could be issued a subpoena in some jurisdictions that forces them to share who is a member of the network.

 ## Setup Bootstrap Node